INMAS-Math/INMAS-Math.github.io/README.md

 The program relied on the following components to support its activities
 - The GitHub website where public repositories are used for storing the content of the training material.
-This version control system allows revisions to be made from one year to another.
-While Google Docs can be used to host the content, having a version control system is a major benefit.
+This version control system allows revisions  and corrections to be made from one year to another.
+While Google Docs can be used to host similar contents, having a version control system brings major benefits.
 At the time of writing, GitHub is free.
 - GitHub can also be used to host static web pages, where the information about the program can be posted.
 This is free as well.